 After Blink and Eul's, I often complete the Crimson or Pipe if I'd gotten a Vanguard or Hood before Blink.
 If the Crimson/Pipe aren't needed, then you are free to decide on succeeding items.
 It gets easier with experience, but I will discuss briefly the popular choices below:

 Get a Lotus Orb if the enemy has high physical damage or many single-target disables.
-The active is particularly effective against heroes such as Lion, Shadow Shaman, Doom, Skywrath Mage, etc. That said, you don't always have to use Lotus Orb to reflect a spell; sometimes it is useful for the purge—if the enemy has a lot of silence, root, slow, etc. Lotus Orb is one of the funnest outplay items of SK.
-Remember that you can also use it on your teammates.
+The active is particularly effective against heroes such as Lion, Shadow Shaman, Doom, Skywrath Mage, etc. That said, you don't always have to use Lotus Orb to reflect a spell; sometimes it is useful for the purge—if the enemy has a lot of silence, root, slow, etc. Remember that you can cast Echo Shell on your teammates.

 Guardian Greaves are a great continuation of Arcane Boots.
 I usually get Greaves if I need more armor or my team needs more survivability in teamfights.
 However, I only get this if no particular other item is needed because a lot of the other late game items are better on SK.
 Not to mention that Arcane Boots can be disassembled into Octarine Core or Lotus Orb and will likewise allow you to upgrade your Brown Boots into BoTs.
 Guardian Greaves are always good, but only buy Guardian Greaves if you need to beef up your team and no other item is immediately needed.